Skip to main content

 What would you do if your life depended on being online - but you couldn't get access?

-You can watch this video on YouTube or listen to the interview on our podcast channel.
+You can watch this video on YouTube or listen to the interview on our podcast channel, or listen on Apple Podcasts.

 "We used to see digital as a luxury," she says.
 "Now it's a lifeline."

-“But many lack digital financial skills or simply can’t afford consistent internet access.”
+"People assume young people are confident online," Vicky says.
+"But many lack digital financial skills or simply can't afford consistent internet access."

-How the Programme Works
+How the Branch Offer Works

-“We’ve helped people affected by homelessness, those fleeing domestic abuse, and parents who just want their children to do their homework online,” Vicky explains.
+Branch teams have supported people affected by homelessness, those fleeing domestic abuse, and parents who needed their children to do homework online.
+Small acts of support can help individuals regain confidence and re-engage with services and communities.

 "We've helped people take that first step out of crisis by simply giving them that access."

-Vicky Stephen, Virgin Money
+Vicky Stephen, Customer Vulnerability and Financial Inclusion Wellbeing Manager, Virgin Money

-That’s why Virgin Money and Good Things Foundation also support skills development through platforms like Learn My Way - a free basic digital literacy programme.
+Data alone does not solve exclusion without the skills to use it.
+Virgin Money and Good Things Foundation also support development through platforms such as Learn My Way, a free basic digital literacy programme covering tasks such as creating a CV, using email, or accessing benefits online.

-“Not everyone wants to go online alone,” she says.
-“Sometimes they just want someone next to them, showing them how.”
+Vicky is expanding courses beyond self-service by hosting live community sessions in places such as local libraries.
+"Not everyone wants to go online alone," she says.
+"Sometimes they just want someone next to them, showing them how."

-The Virgin Money Foundation has also played a pivotal role, providing £2.8m in funding to community anchor organisations to support the delivery of bespoke and accessible digital skills training to hard-to-reach groups in the North East of England and Glasgow, two areas experiencing high levels of Digital Poverty.
+The Virgin Money Foundation has provided £2.8m in funding to community anchor organisations for bespoke digital skills training in the North East of England and Glasgow, trained 248 colleagues as Digital Champions, and distributed more than £400,000 in Volunteer and Connect grants to help schools increase digital inclusion across the UK.

 "We can't do this alone," Vicky says.
 "It's all about creating that ripple effect."

-“You wouldn't believe the number of people who say ‘I’ve never told anyone this before,’” says Vicky.
+"You wouldn't believe the number of people who say 'I've never told anyone this before,'" Vicky says.
+She wants organisations to talk about digital capability internally and externally in an open, judgement-free way.

 "Ten years ago we didn't talk about money struggles.
 Now it's more acceptable," she adds.
 "We need the same change for digital exclusion."

-Vicky encourages teams to always think, “Have we tested this with people at different skill levels?”
+As businesses digitise services, inclusive design remains critical.
+Vicky encourages teams to ask, "Have we tested this with people at different skill levels?"
+That means gathering feedback before and during development, not retrofitting accessibility later.

-Virgin Money will continue their work with Good Things Foundation, expanding community education and support across the UK.
+Virgin Money continues its work with Good Things Foundation, expanding community education and support across the UK, including involvement in Get Online Week to raise awareness and bring more partners into the fold.

 "That's life for many people, every day," she says.